 Sitting around a Transylvania dinner table, one of the British guests told me he’d recently met some Texans in London who, upon learning he was heading to Romania, said apprehensively, “But is it safe?”

 Romania is a wild place, but having spent some weeks here, it seems to me you’d have to go out of your way to incite actual trouble.
-Oh sure, we had momentary doubts when we arrived at the train taking us to rural Augustin and discovered it was packed to bursting with gypsies and large, sinister-looking fellows in rough country clothing.
+Oh sure, we had momentary doubts when we arrived at the train taking us to rural Augustin and discovered it was packed to bursting with large, sinister-looking fellows in rough country clothing.
 Men in fedoras and cloth caps were shouting over a card game, cigarettes dangling from their lips.
 The pungent tobacco smoke provided a welcome counterpoint to the eye-watering scent of unwashed bodies.
 Babies wailed in their mothers’ arms, and somebody was playing tinny folk music on what sounded like a transistor radio but was probably a cheap phone.

 “This is fabulous,” I said to Rich as the train jolted over the tracks.
 “It’s the closest I’m likely to get to riding in a gypsy wagon.”